barbarer/py4e-int/_sources/regex/writecode.rst

                 :available_files: mbox-short.txt
                 :optional:

-                # Import regex
+                First, import regex, create variable for number of emails, and create a handle to access the file.
+                Then, iterate through lines in the file, remove trailing whitespace with rstrip(), and create a regex expression to use with findall() to return a list of email matches.
+Finally, increment the total_emails variable for each email in the list and print the variable after each loop has completed.
+                ~~~~
                 import re
-                # Create variable for number of emails
                 total_emails = 0
-                # Open file
                 hand = open('mbox-short.txt5')
-                # Iterate through lines in the file
                 for line in hand:
-                    # Remove trailing whitespace from line
                     line = line.rstrip()
-                    # Use regex to find all incidents of digits at the end of a line
-                    # finall creates a list of all matches
                     x = re.findall('[a-zA-Z0-9]\S+@\S+[a-zA_Z]\s?(\d)', line)
-                    # Access each element of the list
                     for item in x:
-                        # Add the number of emails to the total
                         total_emails += int(item)
-                # Print final total
                 print(total_emails)

 #.